awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/2_configure_env.md

 pre: "<b>2. </b>"
 ---

 ## Overview
+The following example scenario is referenced in this lab:

+Your company has a workload running on Amazon EC2 instance.
+You have number of API calls served and measured as business metrics to quantify the achievement of business outcomes.

 In this section, we will deploy our base lab infrastructure using AWS CloudFormation as follows:
 ![Section2 Architecture](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section2/lab_architecture.png)

 Note the following:

-1. As part of deployment steps, **3 API calls per minute** will be generated continuously and will be logged these activities into access_log /var/log/httpd.
+1. As part of deployment steps, **3 API calls per minute** will be generated continuously and these activities will be logged to access_log in /var/log/httpd.

 2. **Access log** will automatically be sent to log group in Amazon CloudWatch.
 You will use this log when you define **business metrics**.